-a) Land III Issues & Supporting Information Sources se and Planning Impact potentially peculiar to the project or parcel?
+Issues & Supporting Information Sources Impact potentially peculiar to the project or parcel?
 Was the impact addressed in the prior EIR?
 If peculiar and not addressed, are there uniformly applied development policies or standards that would mitigate?
 Potentially significant cumulative or off-site impacts not discussed in the prior EIR?
-Substantial new information showing impact more significant than previously described? a) Conflict with general plan designation or zoning?
-No Yes N/A No No b) Conflict with applicable environmental plans or policies adopted by agencies with jurisdiction over the project?
-No Yes N/A No No c) Be incompatible with existing land use in the vicinity?
+Substantial new information showing impact more significant than previously described? se and Planning Ne Vac Ne Ne a) b) Conflict with general plan designation or zoning?
+Conflict with applicable environmental plans or policies adopted by agencies with jurisdiction over the project?
+No Yes Yes N/A N/A No No No No c) Be incompatible with existing land use in the vicinity?
 No Yes N/A No No d) Affect agricultural resources or operations (e.g., impacts to soils or farmlands, or impacts from incompatible land uses)?
 No Yes N/A No No e) Disrupt or divide the physical arrangement of an established community (including a low-income or minority community)?
 No Yes N/A No No 2) Populat tion and Housing a) Cumulatively exceed official regional or local population projections?
-No Yes N/A No No b) Induce substantial growth in an area either directly or indirectly (e.g., through projects in an undeveloped area or extension of major infrastructure)?
-No Yes N/A No No c) Displace existing housing, especially affordable housing?
-No Yes N/A No No 3) Geology y and Soils a) Fault rupture?
+No Yes N/A No No b) Induce substantial growth in an area either directly Yes N/A No No c) Displace existing housing, especially affordable housing?
+No Yes N/A No No 3) Geolog y and Soils a) Fault rupture?
 No Yes N/A No No b) Seismic ground shaking?
 No Yes N/A No No c) Seismic ground failure, including liquefaction?
 No Yes N/A No No d) Seiche, tsunami, or volcanic hazard?
 No Yes N/A No No e) Landslides or mudflows?
 No Yes N/A No No f) Erosion, changes in topography or unstable soil conditions from excavation, grading, or fill?
 No Yes N/A No No g) Subsidence of the land?
 No Yes N/A No No h) Expansive soils?
 No Yes N/A No No i) Unique geologic or physical features?
-No Yes N/A No No 4) Water F a) Changes in absorption rates, drainage patterns, or the rate and amount of surface runoff?
+No Yes N/A No No 4) Water I a) Changes in absorption rates, drainage patterns, or the rate and amount of surface runoff?
 No Yes N/A No No b) Exposure of people or property to water related hazards such as flooding?
 No Yes Yes No No